Coronavirus - Let's Get Back on Track

 Our complimentary offer will be available to First Class ticket holders Monday to Saturday.
 You will receive a choice of a hot breakfast roll on our morning services along with individually wrapped snacks including chocolate-filled croissants, breakfast bars and biscuits.
 For the rest of the day, there will be a choice of a sandwich or wrap, cakes, pretzels and crisps, along with a selection of hot drinks, waters and fresh orange and apple juice.

 We are currently running trials of our standard class catering offer on a selected number of trains each day, unfortunately, a trolley service may not be available when you travel.
+Our trolley service is card only payments.
 Most of the station outlets are now open, offering a wide selection of food and drinks so refreshments can be purchased before boarding the train.

 Much like on board the train, we’ve enhanced our cleaning regimes both overnight and during the day, paying special attention to ‘high contact areas’ such as ticket machines and handrails.
 We also engage in regular swab testing to ensure our trains and stations remain Covid-Free.
 Hand sanitiser kiosks are available at our busiest stations for you to use before you travel.

 To allow our cleaners to focus on high contract areas, a small number of our toilets have been closed.
 Toliets at Mansfield, Boston, Sleaford, Spalding, Newark Castle, Stamford, Narborough and Oakham are closed.
 At Skegness, the main toilets are closed but the disabled toilets remain available for everyone upon request.
 At Nottingham, the toilets on the Southern Concourse are closed but all others at the station remain open.
 Our first class lounges will also remain closed.